-Don’t underestimate the influence of Lionel Messi.
-When the football legend joined Inter Miami FC; subscriptions to MLS Season Pass on Apple TV+ more than doubled; retailer Fanatics reported that Messi’s jersey was the top seller all sports; ticket prices skyrocketed by more than 1,700% on resale sites.
+Don’t underestimate his influence.
+When Messi joined Inter Miami FC; subscriptions to MLS Season Pass on Apple TV+ more than doubled; retailer Fanatics reported that Messi’s jersey was the top seller all sports; ticket prices skyrocketed by more than 1,700% on resale sites.

 An ad at the Superbowl is famously expensive – $7 million for 30 seconds – so water brand Liquid Death used this to their advantage.
 Instead of paying for airtime themselves, they allowed brands to bid to advertise on packages of Liquid Death, which are seen in store by 200 million+ people per week.
-A great way of zigging when others zag, and using existing media effectively.
+A great way of zigging when others zag, and making the most out of existing media.

 London taxis must have a turning circle not greater than 8.535 m (28 ft).
 Why?
 To be able to navigate the small roundabout outside the Savoy Hotel.